iPhone Memory Full? How to Clean Up iPhone Storage

 Cleaner for iPhone can also automatically locate, merge, and delete duplicate contacts or contacts with missing information.
 It’s a good choice if you want a fast way to delete storage on your iPhone that doesn’t require much user input.

-Cleanup: Phone Storage Cleaner is a “cleaning assistant” that makes it easy (and fun) to manually clean up your gallery by using gestures.
+Cleanup: Clean Storage Space is a “cleaning assistant” that makes it easy (and fun) to manually clean up your gallery by using gestures.
 For example, you can swipe a photo left to get rid of it and swipe right to keep it.
 This is a great option for users who need to clear iPhone storage but want precision control over the cleanup.

 The app will also suggest which photos (among a batch of similar photos) to keep – it considers factors like whether you’re smiling, the photo has good focus, etc. Fortunately, Cleanup provides a Trash folder where you can make the final call to erase the deleted photos permanently.